 8. Let her know you’re there if she wants to talk.

-Sometimes it can be as simple as letting her know that you’re there for her if she needs to talk.
+Sometimes it can be as simple as letting her know you’re there for her if she needs to talk.
 It can be hard to reach out for help or connection in the thick of parenting.
 Chatting and being able to process feelings with someone who will truly listen is something that most mothers cherish.

 9. Give her the space she needs.

 On the other hand, she may want some space if she’s feeling stressed and overwhelmed.
 That’s okay too.
 She’ll certainly appreciate getting in that much-needed self-care before having people over.
-This can be especially hard for grandparents and other family members who are bursting with excitement to see the baby and help in any way possible.
+This can be especially hard for grandparents and other family members who are excited to see the baby and help in any way possible.
 Sometimes, however, a mom just needs some space to adjust to her new role and responsibilities.

 10. Offer her the gift of sleep.

 Once mama is ready to receive visitors, approach the idea of staying over for the night and taking care of all the night wakings.
 This may not work for every mama, but it can be a lifesaver for some.
 The gift of sleeping through the night is one of the best gifts a new mom can receive in those first few months!

 Mom burnout is real, and all of us need help sometimes.
 For various reasons, some of us are reluctant to ask for it.
-Take a look at your mom friends and see what small kindness you could offer to make things a bit easier or make her smile.
+Take a look at your mom friends and see what small kindness you could offer to make things easier or make her smile.
 There are many ways to help the tired mom, even when she doesn’t ask.